 Healthcare Advocate Recognized for Commitment to Anesthesia by Professional Association

-received the 2019 Daniel F. Vigness Federal Political Director of the Year Award from the American Association of Nurse Anesthetists (AANA) during the AANA’s Mid-Year Assembly held in Washington,
+Ga., received the 2019 Daniel F. Vigness Federal Political Director of the Year Award from the American Association of Nurse Anesthetists (AANA) during the AANA’s Mid-Year Assembly

 Coming This Week in Building Brydges

-Stay tuned for the latest Building Brydges blog post, coming your way this Friday, April 12, on the AANA website.
+Stay tuned for the latest Building Brydges blog post, coming your way this Friday, April 12.

 - Inspirational CRNAs Advocating for our Future

 - “Evidence and Economics” working for you